patrickjames242/react-extend-components/README.md

       <SubmitButton
          ref={submitButtonRef} // ref is forwarded automatically
          style={{color: 'gray'}} // color style is overridden automatically
-         // we can pass any prop we want to the button element without have to implement it in the component onClick={() => {
+         // we can pass any prop we want to the button element without having to implement it in the component onClick={() => {
             // perform some click action
          }}